frank-lesser/Software/heavyware.md

 In advance - I am biased - I am a "Smalltalker" - **Smalltalk** is a programming Language one of its inventors is [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay).
 I am not going to convince you the reader about anything - just I am typing my thoughts into this document.

-So what what is Heavyware - A first indication that Software is Heavyware is its pure size.
+So what what is **Heavyware** ?
+A first indication that Software is Heavyware is its pure size.
 I am using **LOC** (Lines of code), executing it at a main folder of a software package - often the result is millions of lines.
 Heavy means here too large to understand just TL;TR.
 But Source code is for read and understand by human and a neat side effect is that it can be compiled & executed on a machine.

 Millions of lines -  it must be a huge complex work - ok just browsing it a little and encounter statements like